PULP ARTISTS

 (1911-1974)

-In 1925 his family moved to 352 11th Street in Brooklyn.
-He went to public school in Brooklyn and he completed high school in 1928.
-That Fall he began to attend Brooklyn College, but by 1930 he had left the school without enough credits to graduate, and instead he began to study art at the National Academy of Design, where in 1934 he was awarded Honorable Mention for his outstanding work in the Etching Class.
+In September of 1929 he began to attend Brooklyn College, but by 1930 he had left the school without enough credits to graduate, and instead began to study art at the National Academy of Design, where in 1934 he was awarded Honorable Mention for his outstanding work in the Etching Class.

-By 1936 he had an art studio in Brooklyn, where he began to paint freelance covers for such pulp magazines as Ace G-Man Stories, Ace-High Detective, Adventure, Argosy, Captain Satan, Dime Mystery, and Dime Sports.
+In 1936 Malvin Singer was age twenty-five.
+He lived at home with his parents in Brooklyn, but he also rented an art studio at 54 West 74th Street on the Upper West Side of Manhattan, where he began to paint freelance covers for pulp magazines.
+His work appeared on Ace G-Man Stories, Ace-High Detective, Adventure, Argosy, Captain Satan, Dime Mystery, and Dime Sports.

 He also sold illustrations to slick magazines, such as Redbook, Cosmopolitan, Liberty, and McCalls.

-After the war he illustrated paperback book covers, such as Pocket Book #506 "The Pursuit of Love" by Nancy Mitford, also #574 "Unmarried Couple" by Maysie Greig, and #599 "Secret Marriage" by Kathleen Norris.
+After the war the artist illustrated paperback book covers, such as Pocket Book #506 "The Pursuit of Love" by Nancy Mitford, also #574 "Unmarried Couple" by Maysie Greig, and #599 "Secret Marriage" by Kathleen Norris.

-In 1948 he began to teach a painting class in the techniques of illustration at The Brooklyn Museum Art School, where he continued to teach until 1951.
+In 1948 Malvin Singer began to teach a painting class in the techniques of illustration at The Brooklyn Museum Art School, where he continued to teach until 1951.

-In the late 1950s he worked for men's adventure magazines, such as Stag and True War.
+Duirng the 1950s he worked for men's adventure magazines, such as Stag and True War.

 Malvin Singer died in Atlanta, GA, at the age of sixty-three on December 8, 1974.